Clinical Pathology Curriculum

-The above shall be accomplished under the direct supervision and guidance of the staff pathologists
+The above shall be accomplished under the direct supervision and guidance of the staff in house and at Yale.

 Graduated Bone Marrow Aspiration and Biopsy Procedure Responsibility

-On-call coverage hours shall be divided equitably among the CP residents.
+On-call coverage hours shall be divided equitably among the senior residents.
+The PGY1 residents have only “extended shifts” their first year.
 The residents shall be considered "first call" for the Blood Bank.
 For example, in the event of a question or problem arising out of the Blood Bank, the resident shall be paged first.
 If he or she needs assistance, a staff pathologist shall be available (as backup) to answer questions and perform authorizations.